FlibioStudio/SimpleScriptDocs/components/actions.md

 ## Send

 Sends a message to a player.
+Allows messages to be formatted using formatting codes (`&`).

 **Usage:** `send <message> to <receiver>`